joelparkerhenderson/demo-rust-axum/README.md

 DELETE foo
 ```

-The command `curl` uses GET by default i.e. these are equivalent:
+The command `curl` uses GET by default, i.e. these are equivalent:

 ```sh
 curl 'http://localhost:3000/foo'